nomad-xyz/monorepo/README.md

 This repo is a [yarn workspace](https://yarnpkg.com/features/workspaces).
 All packages are located in `packages/`.
-Generally, packages are intended to contain a `src/` directory, which is built to `dist/` for publishing.
+Generally, packages are intended to contain a `src/` directory, which is built to `dist/` See https://github.com/nomad-xyz/monorepo#publishing-to-npm for more details on publishing each package to [npm](https://www.npmjs.com/settings/nomad-xyz/packages).

-Packages for publishing:
+Published packages:

 - `@nomad-xyz/contracts-core`
 - `@nomad-xyz/contracts-router`